AsahiLinux/docs/Display-Controllers.md

 M series of chips have two kinds of display controllers: `dcp` and `dcpext`:
 - DP 1.4 (4 lanes) with DSC
 - HDMI via dp2hdmi converter.
 See below for routing restrictions.
-- DP altmode or USB4 tunneling, 2 controllers per port.
+- USB-C ports: DP altmode or USB4 tunneling, 2 controllers per port.
 See below for routing restrictions.

 | Type | Maximum resolution |
 | - | - |